MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 :::

-To get the software running on Windows, you have to do two things in addition to the [steps](#manual-installation) above:
+To get the software running on Windows, you have to change one thing in the [steps](#manual-installation) above:

-**After step 5:** Install dependencies in the vendor and font directories:

-Powershell:

-1. `cd fonts; npm install; cd ..`
-2. `cd vendor; npm install; cd ..`

-Command Prompt:

-1. `cd fonts && npm install && cd ..`
-2. `cd vendor && npm install && cd ..`

-Otherwise the screen will stay black when starting the software.

 **Step 7:** In Windows you must use `npm run start:windows` instead of `npm run start`.